NREL/WETOStack/_sources/software_dev/best_practices.md

 These software tools are typically the end user of other generic software libraries, so the funding cycles are often tied to applied research rather than the development of the software itself.
-Because the developers are also wind energy researchers, these tools are typically designed in a way that closely resembles the application in which they’re used.
+Because the developers are also wind energy researchers, these tools are typically designed in a way that closely resembles the application in which they're used.
 In addition, the expertise and incentives for the developers have a high variability, and often neither is aligned with software engineering or computer science.